yunfan/punyforth/README.md

 ##### Mailboxes

 Often tasks need to communicate with each other.
 A mailbox is a fixed size blocking queue where messages can be left for a task.
+Receiving from an empty mailbox or sending to a full mailbox blocks the current task.

 ```forth
 \ create a mailbox with size 5